Aeroluna/LunaCoopMod/README.md

 This includes adding a cast time, the 6 second wait, and some visual changes.
 This change pretty much only affects mind controlled Battlecruisers, but I needed it for the new Harassment mutator.

+- Increased Battlecruiser Yamato Cannon prep time from 1.5 seconds to 3 seconds.

+For some reason Co-op halves this charge time.
+This change returns it to normal for Amon.

 - Removed Reaper's D-8 Charge weapon.
 - Reduced Reaper's P-45 Guass Pistol weapon damage from 4 (+5 vs Light) to 4.
 - Increased Reaper's P-45 Guass Pistol range from 4.5 to 5.